Sparse Semidefinite Programs with Guaranteed Near-Linear Time Complexity via Dualized Clique Tree Conversion: Main results

 over $\lambda\in\R$ and $y_{i,j}\in\R$ for $(i,j)\in E(G)$.
 Here, $e_{j}$ is the $j$-th column of the $n\times n$ identity matrix and $\one$ is the length-$n$ vector-of-ones.
 Problem (\ref{eq:LT}) is not partially separable.
 However, given that $\vartheta(G)\ge1$ holds for all graphs $G$, we may divide the linear matrix inequality through by $\lambda$, redefine $y\gets y/\lambda$, apply the Schur complement lemma, and take the Lagrangian dual to yield a sparse formulation

-Each constraint affects a single matrix element in $X$, so (\ref{eq:LTp}) is again partially separable on any tree decomposition. \end{example} We remark that instances of the MAXCUT, MAX $k$-CUT, and Lovasz Theta problems consititute a significant part of the DIMACS~\cite{pataki2002dimacs} and the SDPLIB~\cite{borchers1999sdplib} test libraries.
-In Section~\ref{sec:dctc}, we prove that partially separable semidefinite programs like these admit a clique tree conversion reformulation that can be dualized and then solved using an interior-point method in $O(n^{1.5}\log(1/\epsilon))$ time.
-Moreover, we prove in Section~\ref{sec:splitting} that this reformulation can be found in $O(n)$ time, using an algorithm based on the running intersection property of the tree decomposition.
-Combining these results with the low-rank recovery algorithm of Jiang~\cite[Algorithm~3.1]{jiang2017minimum} yields the following. \begin{theorem} Let $\T=(\{J_{1},\ldots,J_{\ell}\},T)$ be a tree decomposition for the sparsity graph of $C,A_{1},\ldots,A_{m}$.
+Each constraint affects a single matrix element in $X$, so (\ref{eq:LTp}) is again partially separable on any tree decomposition. \end{example} We remark that instances of the MAXCUT, MAX $k$-CUT, and Lovasz Theta problems constitute a significant part of the DIMACS~\cite{pataki2002dimacs} and the SDPLIB~\cite{borchers1999sdplib} test libraries.
+In Section~\ref{sec:dctc}, we prove that partially separable semidefinite programs like these admit a clique tree conversion reformulation that can be dualized and then solved using an interior-point method in $O(n^{1.5}\log(1/\epsilon))$ time, under the assumption that the parameter $\omega$ in (\ref{eq:omega_def-1}) is significantly smaller than $n$.
+Moreover, we prove in Section~\ref{sec:splitting} that this reformulation can be efficiently found using an algorithm based on the running intersection property of the tree decomposition.
+Combining these results with an efficient low-rank matrix completion algorithm~\cite[Algorithm~2]{sun2015decomposition} yields the following. \begin{theorem} Let $\T=(\{J_{1},\ldots,J_{\ell}\},T)$ be a tree decomposition for the sparsity graph of $C,A_{1},\ldots,A_{m}$.
 If (\ref{eq:SDP}) is partially separable on $\T$, then under Assumptions~\ref{ass:lin} \&~\ref{ass:slater}, there exists an algorithm that computes $U\in\R^{n\times\omega}$, $y\in\R^{m}$, and $S\succeq0$ satisfying

 in $O(\omega^{6.5}n^{1.5}\log(1/\epsilon))$ time and $O(\omega^{4}n)$ space, where $\omega=\max_{j}|J_{j}|=1+\wid(\T)$ and $\|M\|_{F}=\sqrt{M\bullet M}$ denotes the Frobenius norm. \end{theorem} The proof of Theorem~\ref{thm:comp2} is given at the end of Section~\ref{sec:splitting}.